 The 988 Suicide & Crisis Lifeline is a national network of local crisis centers that provides free and confidential emotion support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week in the United States.
 They are committed to improving crisis services and advancing suicide prevention by empowering individuals, advancing professional best practices, and building awareness.
-The lifeline is available for everyone to find resources specific to an individual visit 988lifeline.org/help-yourself/.
+The lifeline is available for everyone to find resources specific to an individual visit the 988lifeline website.